 Status: Added a breakdown of absences by leave type on the totals page.
 (16 Sept 2019)

-Brilliant fantastic - thank YOU so much, saved so much time XXXX
+Brilliant fantastic - thank YOU so much, saved so much time tracking time off XXXX

 If you link the names from Jan all the way through each month it might be useful.
 Also, you should have a Bank Holiday tracker that can be set for each month.